 Based in upstate New York, Becca Frame and the Tall Boys provide a timeless presentation of powerful vocals, and transcendent lyrics.
-Combined with polished yet improvised guitar work (Brian Shafer), intoxicating dynamic rhythm (Steve O'Connell and Daniel Colón), and captivating keys (Brian Mangini), the band provides a strong dedication to stir the soul.
+Combined with polished yet improvised guitar work (Brian Shafer) and intoxicating dynamic rhythm (Steve O'Connell and Daniel Colón), the band provides a strong dedication to stir the soul.
 Each song has its own desire and persistence to leave the audience wanting to hear more.

 NOW PLAYING: New Release - My Baby, He Tells Me Available now on Amazon Music